 Sometimes Your Soul is LOUD.

-I settled the debt, got a job doing sales for Xerox and moved in with a roomie in Beverly Hills.
+I settled the debt, got a job doing sales and moved in with a roomie in Beverly Hills.
 I also met Kenny at this juncture, and we started dating.
-I didn’t really like my job much, and it was barely enough to put food on the table but at least I was “normal” again.
-Less of an embarrassment lol.
+I didn’t really like my job very much, and it was barely enough to put food on the table but at least I was “normal” again.
+Less of an embarassment lol.

-The Thursday night of my first week of training I couldn’t sleep a wink (and for those of you who don’t know, I am the sleep QUEEN, so this was weird).
+One night during my first week of training I couldn’t sleep a wink (I am the sleep QUEEN, so this was weird).